 Task 4.
-Identify current and future street sweeping schedules that the Cities have in place and if necessary conduct a load analysis to determine optimum level of sweeping necessary.
+Identify current and future street sweeping schedules that the City has in place and if necessary conduct a load analysis to determine optimum level of sweeping necessary.
 If necessary, work with the city to implement a continual spring and fall schedule for sweeping within the subwatersheds.
 The City has identified this BMP in both the Local Water Management Plan and the SWPPP.

+1) Responsible Parties: CCWMO, Carver SWCD, City of Norwood Young

+America

 2) Timeline: Medium Term

+Estimated Costs: \$12,000

-3) Estimated Costs: \$12,0004) Lakes included: Miller
+4) Lakes included: Eagle

 Task 5.
 Identify current and future stormwater pond clean out schedules within the subwatershed to ensure proper operation and maintenance schedules are in place.
-A maintenance plan is included in the City's Local Water Management

-Plan.
-If necessary, work with the City to develop and implement a schedule that targets ponds that are less effective due to design or maintenance concerns, and areas that will more adequately treat run-off.
+A maintenance plan is included in the City's Local Water Management Plan.
+If necessary, work with the City to develop and implement a schedule that will more adequately treat the run-off leaving these areas.
 In addition, we could also identify and retrofit any current stormwater ponds within the subwatersheds that could be updated with current standards.

+1) Responsible Parties: CCWMO, Carver SWCD, City of Norwood Young

+America

 2) Timeline: Medium Term

-3) Estimated Costs: \$400,000
+3) Estimated Costs: \$100,000

-4) Lakes included: Miller
+4) Lakes included: Eagle

+2) Timeline: 3) Estimated Costs: \$100,000

 Task 6.
 All currently undeveloped land within the each lake's Watershed will be required to meet current and any amended stormwater standards including volume reduction and runoff treatment.
-Review and updates of both the CCWMO plan and ordinances will include the pollutant reduction methods needed for the Four Lake TMDL.
+Review and updates of both the CCWMO plan and ordinances will include the pollutant reduction methods needed for the South Fork Crow River Lake TMDL.
 The City plan and SWPPP will need to be updated to meet any revised CCWMO plans and ordinances.
 Additional LID practices will be encouraged during the site design and review process.
+Additional LID practices will be encouraged during the site design and review process.
 Costs will focus on the development and evaluation of CCWMO plan, ordinances, City plan, and SWPPP.
 Incentives will be considered in order to promote these practices.

+1) Responsible Parties: CCWMO, Carver SWCD, City of Norwood Young

+America

-2) Timeline: Long Term 3) Estimated Costs: \$50,000
+2) Timeline: Long Term

+3) Estimated Costs: \$50,000

+4) Lakes included: Eagle, Oak, and Swede